 - Full-time ambulatory clinical effort is considered 46 weeks.

 - Possess or be eligible for medical licensure in the State of Texas.

 - Completed a 2-year fellowship in epilepsy/clinical neurophysiology, with proficiency both in ICU Long-term EEG monitoring and the evaluation & treatment of intractable epilepsy in adults.

 - Board certified/board eligible by the American Board of Psychiatry and Neurology for adult or child neurology with subspecialty qualifications in and Epilepsy and/or Clinical Neurophysiology.

 Appointment rank will be commensurate with academic accomplishments and experience.
 Consideration may be given to applicants seeking less than a full-time schedule.
-For consideration see current Neurology Job Postings and email your CV to firstname.lastname@example.org
+For consideration, visit https://jobs.utsouthwestern.edu/

-- Competitive rank and base salary commensurate with experience and an outstanding benefit package
+- Competitive rank and base salary commensurate with experience and an outstanding benefits package

 - Allowance for educational and academic pursuits (society dues, books, travel to meetings, license renewal)

 - Two types of retirement programs, including a lifetime annuity pension plan with a substantial employer match contribution.

 - On-Site Child Care